 Gin Armstrong, deputy director, joined PAI in 2013.
 Prior to moving to Buffalo, Gin spent several years in the bike industry to recover from her research roles at Media Matters for America and GMU’s Institute for Conflict Analysis and Resolution.
-She is a board member of GObike Buffalo, Buffalo’s bicycle advocacy organization.
+She is a board member of GObike Buffalo, a bicycle infrastructure advocacy organization.

 Kevin Connor is PAI’s director.
 He leads PAI’s research efforts and investigations from his home base of Buffalo, NY.
 Before co-founding LittleSis.org and PAI, Kevin worked as a researcher at SEIU 1199.
 He is a graduate of Harvard University.

 Robert Galbraith, senior research analyst, joined PAI in 2011.
 Robert Galbraith grew up near Buffalo, New York, earning a bachelor’s degree in philosophy and psychology from SUNY Fredonia in 2008 and attending SUNY Buffalo Law School.
 Galbraith is also a co-founder and board member of Farmer Pirates Cooperative, a collective of Buffalo urban farms and gardens that shares land, equipment, and resources.

 Molly Gott joined PAI in 2015.
 Before coming to PAI, she was an organizer with Missourians Organizing for Reform and Empowerment (MORE), a grassroots economic and climate justice organization in St. Louis, Missouri.
 She was also a founding member of the St. Louis Legal Collective.
 She graduated from Washington University in St. Louis with a degree in Urban Studies and Anthropology.